ppb/ppb-vector/README.md

 ## Usage

-`Vector` is an immutable 2D Vector.
-Instantiated as expected:
+`Vector` is an immutable 2D Vector, which is instantiated as expected:

     >>> from ppb_vector import Vector
     >>> Vector(3, 4)